andresgomezfrr/normalizer/docs/_posts/2017-02-14-getting-started.md

 }
 ```

 On this example we read the Kafka topic `mytopic` and mapped it to the stream `mystream`.
-On the stream `mystream` we use one function that is called `firstMapper`, using this function we select a specific fields on the message and rename it.
+On the stream `mystream` we use one function that is called `firstMapper`, using this function we select messages specific fields and rename them.
 We select the field `messages` that is inside the field `body` and we also select the field `mac` that is inside `header` and rename it to `id`.
-The processed stream is partitioned by the field `id` and it is sent to the `partitionedStream` that is create at runtime.
+The processed stream is partitioned by the field `id` and it is sent to the `partitionedStream` that is created at runtime.

 #### Phase 1: Partitioned stream messages